 Phillipkutty's Farm, Kumarakom

-A remote homestay experience, Phillpkutty’s Farm is a tropical oasis near Lake Vemnabad on the Kerala Backwaters with lovely open-plan cottages.
+A remote homestay experience, Phillpkutty’s Farm is a tropical oasis near Lake Vemnabad.

 Ranjit Svaasa , Amritsar

-Ranjit Svaasa is a fascinating haveli in central Amritsar with great service, royal treatment, and plenty of dining and drinking options.
+Ranjit Svaasa is a fascinating haveli in central Amritsar with excellent service and royal treatment.

-Simple and tranquil as the name suggests, Serenity is an intimate experience in a private villa on a rubber plantation in Kanam.
+Simple and tranquil, Serenity is an intimate experience in a private villa on a rubber plantation in Kanam.